sifzerda/snake/README.md

 9. <u>'const boundaries':</u> creates insivible walls around game screen border.
 10. <u>'const checkFoodCollision', 'checkWallCollision', 'checkSegmentCollision':</u> handles collision between snake head and food objects, and between snake head and wall boundaries, and between snake head and new segments (excluding first 10 segments).

+### Alternate Config:

+Originally put in a 'restart game' button inside game.
+Putting in a FinalScore page made this redundant.
+It's there for a version of the game with no game over screen.
+It's saved inside /copies/(11)MJSnake.jsx

 ## (7) Bugs:

 - xxx